Mephisto fraserbrunneri: Etymology

 Mephisto fraserbrunneri is classified within the genus Mephisto, this is the name of a demon, the Mephistopheles of the Faustian tales of German folklore.
 This name refres to the reddish exterior, black interior and horn-like spikes of the type species.
 The specific name honours the British ichthyologist Alec Fraser-Brunner, who when Tyler described this species was director of the Van Kleef Aquarium in Singapore, for his work on fishes in the order Plectognathi.

 Description

 Mephisto fraserbrunneri has 6 spines and 16 soft rays in the dorsal fin while the anal fin has 14 soft rays.
 The pectoral fin has 14 soft rays and the pelvic fin has a single spine and a single soft ray.
 The gill slit is long, reaching down as far as just under the lower edge of the base of the pectoral fin.
 The colour of the body is pinkish, other than a pale silvery patch on the abdomen and darker blotching on the upper half of the body.
 This species has a maximum published standard length of 105.8 mm.

 Distribution and habitat

 Mephisto fraserbrunneri is found in the Indian Ocean.
 The holotype was collected in the Andaman Sea, with other specimens collected from off Somalia, off Kerala and in the Lakshadweep Sea.
-The specimens have been collected from depsth between 176 and 415 m.
+The specimens have been collected from depths between 176 and 415 m.